 A better approach is one of personal mentoring: sharing the prayer by companioning one person at a time, and then assisting them reflect upon their prayer experience.
 This keeps the offering focused on their own actual experience.
-This very personal orientation has been developed into a basic learning experience of three parts: 1) four small group learning sessions, 2) ongoing group prayer meetings, and 3) a one- or two-day group retreat.
-Offering an introductory presentation prior to the learning sessions is strongly encouraged.
+This very personal orientation has been developed into a basic learning program of three parts: 1) four small group learning sessions, 2) ongoing group prayer meetings, and 3) a one- or two-day group retreat.

-There is significant flexibility in how the learning experience can be offered:
+There is significant flexibility in how the program can be offered:

-- One or more optional introductory presentations can be held for different audiences prior to the four learning sessions.
-Since the introductory presentation is to a group, there is no limit to the size of attendance. - The first four learning sessions can be offered in a medium sized group environment (see "Team Mentoring in a Larger Group" below), or it can be in single or multiple small or very small groups of just one, two or three other persons. - The four learning sessions can be held once a week, or multiple times within just a couple of weeks, or they may even be all provided in an initial weekend retreat.
-(The learning experience is usually enhanced when the four learning sessions are held within a two-week period.) - The learning experience can be a distinctly planned periodic occurrence within ongoing Companioned Prayer ministry group meetings, or it can be separate from and in addition to ongoing group meetings, or some combination of the two. - Or the learning experience can simply be incorporated into an ongoing Companioned Prayer ministry group as new people show up to the group in response to ongoing outreach and personal invitations. - The learning experience can also be integrated into other ministry programs, such as homebound ministries or teen or young adult ministries.
-It can be included in seminarian training or other programs such as lay Jesuit formation. - The learning experience can be parish centric or it may include outreach and participation from multiple local parishes and religious organizations.
+- It can be presented in a medium sized group environment (see "Team Mentoring in a Larger Group" below), or it can be in single or multiple small or very small groups of just one, two or three other persons. - The first four learning sessions can be held once a week, or multiple times within just a couple of weeks, or they may even be all provided in an initial weekend retreat. - The learning program can be a distinctly planned periodic occurrence within ongoing Companioned Prayer ministry group meetings, or it can be separate from and in addition to ongoing group meetings, or some combination of the two. - Or the learning program can simply be incorporated into an ongoing Companioned Prayer ministry group as new people show up to the group in response to ongoing outreach and personal invitations. - The learning program can also be integrated into other ministry programs, such as homebound ministries or teen or young adult ministries.
+It can be included in seminarian training or other programs such as lay Jesuit formation. - The program can be parish centric or it may include outreach and participation from multiple local parishes and religious organizations.

-Prior to the start of the learning experience, confirm that all participants will be able to attend the first four sessions, a few subsequent ongoing group meetings, and ideally, a later retreat.
+Prior to the start of the program, confirm that all participants will be able to attend the first four sessions, a few subsequent ongoing group meetings, and ideally, a later retreat.
 Also ask them to bring a journal for them to write in.
 During the first two learning sessions, participants will usually not learn to companion another person, and will not be asked to do so; that will be available with guidance during the next two learning sessions.